 Mr. Wineberg had inadvertently stumbled upon Instagram’s source, SSL certificates, other API keys used for interacting with other services, user pictures, static content from the instagram.com website, or as the researcher eloquently put it: “EVERYTHING” (selfies included).

 But here is where his adventure ends, because considering himself to be a true white-hat hacker, and also because of the limitations of the Facebook bug bounty program, he had to stop before doing any real damage to the service.

 He disclosed his findings to Facebook’s security staff, but conversations did not go as expected, and instead of receiving a reward from Facebook for his hard work, Mr. Wineberg was ignored and admonished by the company’s employees.

 Facebook threatens with lawsuit, tries to intimidate researcher’s employer

-Communication from Facebook’s side became very scarce, and at one point, Facebook CSO (Chief Security Officer), even went as so far to secretly call Mr. Wineberg’s employer and threaten a lawsuit, unless the researcher keeps quiet about his findings and deletes any data he may have.
+Communication from Facebook’s side became very scarce, and at one point, Facebook CSO (Chief Security Officer), even went as so far as to secretly call Mr. Wineberg’s employer and threaten a lawsuit, unless the researcher keeps quiet about his findings and deletes any data he may have.

-Following the mounting pressure, and the genuine mafia-like behavior showcased by Facebook, the researcher decided to go public with his findings, and penned a blog post where he provided both the technical details to reproduce the bug and the conversations he had with Facebook’s security department.
+Following the mounting pressure, and the genuine mafia-like behavior showcased by Facebook, the researcher decided to go public with his findings and penned a blog post where he provided both the technical details to reproduce the bug and the conversations he had with Facebook’s security department.

 “In my opinion, the best course of action was to simply be transparent with all of my findings and interactions,” said Mr. Wineberg.
 “I am not looking to shame any individuals or companies, but I do believe that my treatment in this situation was completely inappropriate.”